Chapel of San Ramon: History

 Frederick and Ramona Foxen Wickenden purchased the property where the chapel sits from the federal government in 1872.
 The couple donated land for the chapel and a cemetery.
 Frederick Wickenden sold 5,000 sheep to buy redwood for the chapel's construction; Wickenden, his brother-in-law Thomas Foxen, and Chris Clausen built it in 1875.
+The church was designed by Father J.B.
+McNally, a priest at the Diocesan Seminary of Our Lady of Guadalupe at Santa Ynez.
 In 1876, the first burial was made in the cemetery, that of Benjamin Foxen, father of Ramona Wickenden and Thomas Foxen.
 In 1879, the chapel was dedicated by Francisco Mora y Borrell in behalf of Saint Ramon.
 In 1908, the chapel joined the Parish of Saint Mary.
 Regular services were canceled that year, and the church was used only for special occasions.
 In 1936, the chapel received a new roof and paint.
 R.E.
 Easton rededicated the building.

 In 1950, the Native Daughters of the Golden West declared the chapel as their own historic landmark and called it "Benjamin Foxen Memorial Chapel."
-In 1958-59, the chapel was renovated by Winston Wickenden.
+In 1958–59, the chapel was renovated by Winston Wickenden.
 He replaced the original foundation, made of wood, with concrete.
 In 1966, it became the first historic landmark listed by the county of Santa Barbara.